 Petition: Jesus, help me to seek you with a sincere heart.

-1. Hidden from the Wise: Wisdom, knowledge and understanding comprise three of seven gifts of the Holy Spirit.
-So in itself, being wise and learned cannot be an issue.
+1. Hidden from the Wise: Wisdom, knowledge and understanding comprise three of the seven gifts of the Holy Spirit.
+So in itself, being wise and learned is not the problem.
 Jesus is here speaking of those whose pride and inflated ego make them wise and learned in their own estimation and for their own purposes.
 The mysteries of God are thus hidden from them precisely because they have focused their hearts and minds on themselves as the supreme good: "The greater a being is, the more it wants to determine its own life.
 It wants to be less and less dependent and, thus, more and more itself a kind of god, needing no one else at all.
 This is how the desire arises to become free of all need, what we call pride" (Cardinal Joseph Ratzinger, God and the World, p.
 125).
-In the end, it is they who have closed the door to God since God will never close the door on us.
+In the end, it is they who have closed the door on God since God will never close the door on us.

-3. Christ, The Revelation of the Father: Knowledge of the Father is the ultimate good man can possess because it corresponds to the deepest longing in the human heart for happiness.
+3. Christ, the Revelation of the Father: Knowledge of the Father is the ultimate good man can possess because it corresponds to the deepest longing in the human heart for happiness.
 St. Thomas Aquinas tells us that happiness lies in knowing that we possess the good we seek.
 We call the full knowledge of the good possessed "heaven," which is our ultimate goal in life.
-To whom would Jesus not wish to reveal the Father?
-Has anyone ever lived for whom Jesus did not desire to know the Father and be in heaven?
-Jesus´ actions – his preaching, his sacrifices and death on the cross – demonstrate that he wants to reveal the Father to everyone.
+To whom would Jesus not wish to reveal the Father and open the way to heaven?
+Jesus´ actions – his preaching, his sacrifices and his death on the cross – demonstrate how much he wants to reveal the Father to everyone.
 However he also chooses to need you and me to help him achieve this goal.
-Do I really desire everyone to know the Father and reach heaven?
+Do I really desire that everyone come to know the Father and to reach heaven?
 My actions will answer that question for me.

-Conversation with Christ: Dear Lord, grant me the grace to possess the wisdom and knowledge that come from union with you while maintaining the childlike dispositions that you ask.
+Conversation with Christ: Dear Lord, grant me the grace to possess the wisdom and knowledge that come from union with you while at the same time always maintaining a childlike disposition.
 Help me to depend on you as a loving child.
 Mother Most Pure, make my heart only for Jesus.

 Resolution: Today I will reflectively read Philippians 2:5-11.